Current Abortion News

 Ectopic pregnancies are on the rise: 2% of all pregnancies in the USA are ectopic. [source:https://www.webmd.com/baby/pregnancy-ectopic-pregnancy ]

-An ultrasound at Gateway Women’s Care is a confidential, free, non-invasive way to minimize the health risks to the abortion-seeking patient.
+A free ultrasound at Gateway Women’s Care is a confidential, non-invasive way to minimize your health risks.

 Factors that can increase your risk of ectopic pregnancy: